shaqkori/teachingCloud/README.md

 From a UX perspective, the site uses predictable navigation patterns, clear visual hierarchy, and mobile-friendly layouts to ensure users can interact with the content on any device.
 Buttons, cards, and icons follow a consistent style and affordance, helping users understand where to click and what actions they can take.
 Tutorials are broken into digestible sections, supported by visuals and code examples to guide learners smoothly through each task.

-The overall goal is to provide a friendly and intuitive learning experience—one where users don't have to figure out how the website works so they can instead focus on learning cloud technology efficiently.
+The overall goal is to provide a friendly and intuitive learning experience, one where users don't have to figure out how the website works so they can instead focus on learning cloud technology efficiently.